 There are many like it, but this one is all yours.

 To update your website with new changes you make on your computer, log into Netlify, click your site in the “Sites” list, and then click “Deploys” in the upper left.

 Then, drag and drop your site folder onto the dotted rectangle just like before.
 Netlify will take care of the rest, and your site will update in just a few moments!

 Add your email to get access to my latest work before anyone else.
 I also send occassional special surprises (like free domains).
 I don't send spam, and you can stop at any time.

-If you liked "Making a Website for Free: Claiming Your Corner of the Internet", you might also like:
+If you liked "Playing in Traffic: How to Make a Professional Personal Website for Free", you might also like:

 As more and more colleges go online, I've started to get more questions from students about taking a gap year.
 If you're looking to take a gap year soon, willing to learn how to code, and interested in pursuing a career in tech, here's what I recommend.

 Hi, I'm Nate.
 I taught myself how to code before college, and I entered the University of Michigan in the fall of 2018, where I discovered interests in math, economics, and personal writing.

 College was a serious step up from what I was used to in high school, so one especially late night my second semester, while working on a problem set in the math atrium — I decided I had enough.
 I needed a break from school.